Whitelabel Communities Registration Flow

 This simply means the owner's wallet needs to generate a secret key and manage it in your application.

-We will reference the repo.
+We will reference the claim-community-cluster-demo repo.

 Prerequisites